Skip to main content

 Common Scope Patterns

-• * - All permissions (admin access)
+• * - All permissions (full admin access)

-• tool:data:* - All data-related tools
+• tool:artifact:* - All artifact operations

 • tool:artifact:list - List artifacts